 Undergraduate Conference Presentations, Peer-Reviewed Publications and Awards

-Several of our students have the opportunity to present research results at conferences, and have papers accepted for publication.
-Below is a list of some of the more notable accomplishments.
+King's Computing Science students often present research results at conferences and have papers accepted for publication.
+Below are notable accomplishments from our students.
 For a complete list, click here.

 Recent Senior Theses

-All students in the computing science department complete a research project under the direct mentorship of a faculty member.
+All Computing Science students complete a research project under the direct mentorship of a faculty member.
 Titles of the most recent theses are listed below.
 For a list of titles dating back to 2011, click here.

 - T. Steinbring, Initial Detection and Tracking of a Basketball Using a Webcam.

 - J. Hufnagel, Using Lego Mindstorms as a Motivational Tool in Post Secondary Education.

 - R. Johnson, 3D Printers and their Applications to Mathematics Education.